apache/iotdb/site/README.md

 ## Build Setup

-run `mvn compile -DskipTests  -P compile-site -P download-website` for doing the following steps automatically:
+run `mvn compile -DskipTests  -P compile-site -P download-site` for doing the following steps automatically:

 - get docs from the master branch and all lagecy docs remotely.
 - download node.js and npm;